 In regression models, residuals indicate the difference between the predicted and actual values.
 Patterns associated with residuals may indicate the impact of non-specified variables.
-Because the excursion cases are based on the statistics of the residuals, they reflect the influence of variables not modeled.
-The forecasting
+Because the excursion cases are

 Ameren Illinois includes "high weather" and "low weather" in its characterization of the high and low cases.
 Ameren Illinois did not re-compute its load forecasting models with different values for the weather variables.
 The high and low scenarios only account for an averaged impact of weather, as well as macroeconomics, which is proportionally the same in each hour.